OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_onprem.rst

 In this tutorial, we’ll install an OpenNebula Front-end in under ten minutes, using **miniONE**, the installation script provided by OpenNebula.

 This simple installation includes a single OpenNebula Front-end without any hypervisor nodes.
 You can perform the installation on any physical or virtual server that meets the system :ref:`requirements <minione_reqs>`.
-Later, you can use this Front-end to provision resources on cloud providers, for example as described in :ref:`Edge Cluster on AWS <first_edge_cluster>`.
+Later, you can use this Front-end to provision resources on cloud providers, for example as described in :ref:`Provisioning an Edge Cluster <first_edge_cluster>`.

 ..
 We’ll install the Front-end on a bare-metal host on-premises.
 You can later use this Front-end to provision resources on cloud providers, for example an :ref:`Edge Cluster on AWS <first_edge_cluster>`.